|

 probably one of the coldest days I've spent up the

-hills.
-A 20mph wind in -10 degrees isn't fun
+hills, a 20mph wind in -10 degrees isn't fun.
+The

-a high F15E.
-Just before midday we heard the
+F15E, but just before midday we heard the

 distinct sound of a frontliner heading towards us